Daddoon/BlazorMobile/README.md

 services.AddBlazorMobileNativeServices<Program>();
 ```

-- On iOS, the **BlazorWebViewService.EnableDelayedStartPatch()** option has been removed, as the issue has been fixed by Microsoft.

 ## Authors

 - **Guillaume ZAHRA** - [Daddoon](https://github.com/Daddoon) - Software Developer - from Joinville-le-Pont, France.
 Entrepreneur & founder of 2Bee SASU, working since 10 years with .NET and C#.